gecrooks/modern-python-template/README.md

 ## Test coverage

 At a bare minimum the unit tests should run (almost) every line of code.
 If a line of code never runs, then how do you know it works at all?
+(High code coverage does not mean you have a [good test suite](https://preslav.me/2020/12/03/the-myth-of-code-coverage/).
+But a good set of unit tests will have high code coverage.)

 So we want to monitor the test coverage.
 The [pytest-cov](https://pypi.org/project/pytest-cov/) plugin to pytest will do this for us.
 Configuration is placed in the setup.cfg file (Config can also be placed in a separate `.coveragerc`, but I think it's better to avoid a proliferation of configuration files.)
 ```